openstack-archive/networking-cisco/doc/source/admin/ml2-nexus-troubleshoot.rst

 Corrective Action
 ^^^^^^^^^^^^^^^^^
-The anomaly was introduced in Cisco Release 5.1.0 and is resolved in Cisco Release 5.4.0.
-To eliminate this error, upgrade to a more recent release of the networking-cisco package.
+Both error cases described were introduced in Cisco Release 5.1.0.
+To eliminate these errors, upgrade to a more recent release of the networking-cisco package.